Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Why Conversion API became mandatory post-Andromeda: Because of the iOS privacy restrictions, Andromeda only sees 30-35 conversions when 50 actually happened.
 In reality, this means that it stays in perpetual learning mode, burning your budget whilst delivering suboptimal results.
 Conversion API reports 90%+ of conversions because it bypasses any browser limitations entirely.
 This isn’t about better data, it’s about whether Andromeda can learn and optimise efficiently.

 Use Google Analytics 4 as backup attribution.
 Meta’s attribution window claims credit for conversions; GA4 shows last-click behaviour.
-Compare both to understand the true impact because they are highly unlikely to ever align perfectly.
+Compare both to understand the true impact because they won’t ever align perfectly.

 Platform analytics miss view-through conversions.
 Someone may see your ad, but doesn’t click, then, remembers your name three days later and searches Spotify.
 Cross-reference ad spend timing with organic discovery spikes in Spotify for Artists to catch delayed attribution which Andromeda doesn’t report.